AhmedAli

 what is biology?

-Biology is the study of living things, from tiny cells and molecules to huge ecosystems and the history of life on Earth.
-In this class you will learn about how living things grow, stay alive and interact with other life.
-Taking biology seriously will open up many future careers, including jobs as a doctor, nurse, pharmacist or biologist.
+Biology is the study of living stuff. this can be like tiny cells and molecules or huge ecosystems and the history of life on Earth.
+In class you will learn about how things grow, stay alive and interact with other life.
+Taking biology seriously will open up many future careers, including jobs like a doctor, nurse, pharmacist or biologist.
 At Palmer, biology is filled with a lot of fun things to do such as labs, group activities and experiments.
-You’ll also learn about subjects such as the human body.
+You’ll also learn about subjects such as the human body. in conclusion, biology might be the route if u wanna learn more about life!

 How much and who are the teachers of biology and science????

-At Palmer, there are a total of four science teachers, and some of them teach biology.
-In grade 8 science, students learn a mix of topics, including biology, chemistry, and physics.
-This helps you build a good understanding of different areas of science before choosing which one to focus on in later grades.
+At Palmer, there are four science teachers, some of them teach biology.
+In grade 8 science, students learn some of topics like biology, chemistry, and physics.
+This helps you understand different areas of science before choosing which one to focus on in later grades.

 My comment